 Now it's your turn.
-The cheese ball may be retro, but there's a reason that cheese balls have a hallowed place in the hor d'oeuvre hall of fame.
+The cheese ball may be retro, but there's a reason that cheese balls have a hallowed place in the hors d'oeuvre hall of fame.
 Here's how to master the art of the cheese ball and make it your very own.

-How To Make A Cheese Ball: Watch the Video
+How To Make a Cheese Ball: Watch the Video

 Why You Should Make a Cheese Ball

 From the 1950s through the 1970s, cheese balls sat next to every martini and Manhattan at every soirée and fancy-pants affair.
 Sure, to be a "cheese ball" eventually meant that you were corny and sort of hokey, but this food that rocked America remains quick and easy to make.